MattDierick/RTD-APIm-ADC-Controller/source/class2/class2.rst

 Class 2 - Deploy, Publish and Protect Arcadia Web Application
 #############################################################

-In this section, I demonstrate all the step to deliver the demo
+In this section, we will deploy, publish and protect Arcadia application

 .. toctree::
    :maxdepth: 1